 Let's say you have identified inner traits that could do with some improvement.
 What now?

-Musar is a very practical discipline to help us grow.
-Rabbi Yisrael Salanter, who started and led the Musar Movement in the 19th century, spoke of three stages of practice:
+Mussar is a very practical discipline to help us grow.
+Rabbi Yisrael Salanter, who started and led the Mussar Movement in the 19th century, spoke of three stages of practice:

 In stage one, called hergesh, meaning "sensitivity," we are paying attention to and learning about the traits in our inner world that are at varying degrees of balance and wholeness, and figuring out our personal spiritual curriculum.

 In stage two, called kibbush, which literally means "conquer," we make behavioral changes, using our intelligence and our will to stretch ourselves toward the ideal expression of the traits in which we're challenged.
 Sometimes the word mussar is translated as "ethics"; it's at this stage that we do what we can to improve how we act.